 Built in the 18th century, Kelmarsh was used mainly as a “hunting box,” and the stables, like the walled garden, are conveniently near the Hall.
 So close that they are almost next to the drawing room.
 “A perfect, extremely reticent design,” according to Pevsner in his renowned guides of the UK, the house and gardens boast a charmingly informal aesthetic.

-Photographs by Kendra Wilson, for Gardenista.
+Photography by Kendra Wilson for Gardenista.

 Above: Interior designer Nancy Lancaster, who lived here in the 1930s and again 20 years later, identified this appeal and intensified it.
 As the American who brought English Country House style to the English, she later said, “Kelmarsh was my idea of a house in the country.”
 In the restored vinery, the potting shed, tool store, and boiler room are on the north side; the sunny south side is given over to glass, with traditional heating.

-Above: In the gardens Mrs.Tree (as Nancy Lancaster was then known) shared ideas with Norah Lindsay, a talented maverick who would balk at the term "garden designer."
-Together Nancy and Norah gave the gardens at Kelmarsh an exhuberant and rather feminine atmosphere.
+Above: In the gardens Mrs.Tree (as Nancy Lancaster was then known) shared ideas with Norah Lindsay, a talented maverick who would balk at the term “garden designer.”
+Together Nancy and Norah gave the gardens at Kelmarsh an exuberant and rather feminine atmosphere.
 This is one of a series of female faces bought by Nancy at auction and found on the walls of the garden and stable yard.

 Traditionally the domain of men and boys, the walled garden does have straight lines with brassicas and onions but it also tolerates self-seeded flowers.
 Nasturtium, opium poppies and feverfew help to blur the lines.

 Above: Chickens gobble up greens which would otherwise be destined for the compost heap.
 Though surrounded by temptation, they are fenced in, with an elaborate chicken chalet for comfort.

 Above: The exuberant planting continues today, with no shortage of charm.
 Dahlia Moor Place.